henriquemeireles7/speedcoding-backend/APIBackend.md

   },
   ...
 ]

-Notes: Only displays runs that are completed and have an approved submission.
+Notes: Only displays completed runs with approved submissions.